 Q: In your experience, what does it take to be successful at Experian?

 A: A competitive spirit.
 Experian is a competitive company and competitiveness breeds high performers.
 Additionally, you have to be open-minded and committed to continually learning both through corporate training initiatives and self-directed learning.
 Take the initiative, identify your knowledge gaps, and formulate learning goals, resources, and strategies.
-Keep your commitment to helping build trust with clients and leverage your critical thinking skills to drive strategy and execute.
+Keep your commitment to helping build trust andleverage your critical thinking skillsto drive strategy and execute.
 The sky’s the limit.
 Be too good to be ignored.

 Q: How important is a tech background or a finance background to consider a sales position atExperian?

 Author’s note: Check out the 30/60/90-day plan.
-The First 90 Days, by Michael Watkins, is a tremendous 90-day survival guide that offers strategies for quickly getting up to speed in your new role.
+The First 90 Days, by Michael Watkins, is a tremendous 90-daysurvival guide that offers strategies for quickly getting up to speed in your new

 A: Always be prepared.
-Prepare for everything: your next role, meetings, or conferences.
-When you are called on, have something of value to say – that’s how you get noticed.
+Prepare for everything: your next role, meetings, or a conference.
+Have something to say, so when you are called on, you have something impactful to say – that’s how you get noticed.
 That’s how you move to the next level.
 Be bold, leverage your knowledge and your skill set.
-Have a positive attitude and be willing to help solve problems.
-Ultimately, when you have the opportunity to speak, your preparation will help you be clear, confident, and impactful; you will shine.
+Have courage and use it to your advantage.
+And when you have the opportunity to speak, your preparation will help you be impactful, clear, and articulate; you will shine.

 Remember your brilliance.
 Do something each day that reminds you what it feels like to take the lead and make a difference.
 Whether it’s helping a neighbor, reworking your business plan, or listening empathically and connecting to your next client, keep moving forward.